abeyoshida/kuanalu/tasks/tasks-prd-kuanalu.md

   - [x] 8.3 Create comprehensive role-based permission system and fix transaction issues
   - [x] 8.4 Implement permission checks for all API endpoints
   - [x] 8.5 Add UI components for role management
-  - [ ] 8.6 Create user invitation flow with role assignment
+  - [x] 8.6 Create user invitation flow with role assignment
   - [ ] 8.7 Implement organization settings page with member management
   - [ ] 8.8 Add visual indicators for user permissions in UI
   - [ ] 8.9 Create audit logging for permission changes
   - [ ] 8.10 Add graceful error handling for permission denied scenarios

+- [ ] 9.0 Set up Development and Production Environments
+  - [ ] 9.1 Set up Git dev branch from main branch and start doing development from the dev branch
+    - [ ] 9.1.1 Create list of git commands
+  - [ ] 9.2 Set up separate Neon databases for dev and prod
+  - [ ] 9.3 Set up environment variables that differentiate dev and prod
+  - [ ] 9.4 Update Invite User so that the Accept Invitation url has dev and prod versions

+- [ ] 10.0 Design / Redesign
+  - [ ] 10.1 Change flowboard column titles
+  - [ ] 10.2 Update the sidebar menu
+  - [ ] 10.3 Update the header section - one header, sidebar, content
+  - [ ] 10.4 Add role to the user Profile Information

-- [ ] 9.0 Bug Fixes
+- [ ] 11.0 Bug Fixes
-  - [ ] Edit Subtask does not work
+  - [x] 11.1 Edit Subtask does not work
+  - [x] 11.2 Missing a way to add assignee to a subtask